phucthotran/word-jumble/README.md

-word-jumble
+Word Jumble
 ===========

-A funny game could helps people improve their English in the practical way, which is rearranging word by word to complete sentences
+A funny game could helps people improve their English in the practical way, which is rearranging word by word to complete sentences.